 | Quick service / fast food | 40-50% | 60%+ |

-| Cafés / coffee shops | 55-65% | 75%+ |
+| Cafes / coffee shops | 55-65% | 75%+ |

 | Bars / pubs | 50-60% | 70%+ |

-Let's calculate what retention is actually worth for a restaurant doing 3,000 guests per month with a $30 average check:
+For a restaurant doing 3,000 guests per month with a $30 average check:

 | Scenario | Retention rate | Returning guests/mo | Monthly revenue from returns | Annual return revenue |